rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-azure-ad.md

 #### (Optional) Configure Authentication with Multiple Rancher Domains

-If you have multiple Rancher domains, you must manually edit the Azure AD configuration file, `azuread`.
-This allows you to adjust the redirect URI as needed for your domains.
-If you don't manually edit `azuread`, then upon a successful login attempt, all of your Rancher domains will automatically redirect to the same address — the **Redirect URI** value you entered when you registered the app in [Step 1.
+If you have multiple Rancher domains, it's not possible to configure multiple redirect URIs through the Rancher UI.
+The Azure AD configuration file, `azuread`, only allows one redirect URI by default.
+You must manually edit `azuread` to set the redirect URI as needed for any other domains.
+If you don't manually edit `azuread`, then upon a successful login attempt to any domain, the user will be automatically redirected to the **Redirect URI** value you set when you registered the app in [Step 1.
 Register Rancher with Azure](#1-register-rancher-with-azure).
-For example, if you have two domains, _rancher.primary-site.io_ and _rancher.alt-site.io_, you must manually edit `azuread`; otherwise, upon a successful login to _rancher.alt-site.org_, users will be sent to the redirect URI originally intended for _rancher.primary-site.org_.

 ### Migrating from Azure AD Graph API to Microsoft Graph API